 As I walked out with Dr. Prigogine, I felt blessed by the presence of this brilliant, humble, focused man.
 I felt at peace, elated and excited about the door that had opened for me to participate in creation.
 This book is the result of walking through that door.

-The Magic of Quantum
+Thesis of The Magic of Quantum

 The Magic of Quantum begins with an explanation of quantum chaos.
 Chapters 1 - 3 give you an understanding of energy, systems and chaos theory from a quantum perspective.
 Chaos Theory tells us that chaos is a constantly recurring function of a healthy system.
 (That's the bad news.)
 The rest of the book is how to stay happy during chaos.
 (That's the good news.)
 This is the quantum reality that offers a way to 'be' in chaos without 'being in chaos'.